andrew/ultimate-awesome/README.md

 - [awesome-machine-learning-engineering](https://github.com/d18s/awesome-machine-learning-engineering) - A curated list of articles, papers and tools for managing the building and deploying of machine learning models, aka machine learning engineering.
 - [awesome-web-performance](https://github.com/d4rkr00t/awesome-web-performance) - A list of Web Performance Optimization techniques, tools and resources.
 - [awesome-continual-leaning-with-ptms](https://github.com/danelpeng/awesome-continual-leaning-with-ptms) - This is a curated list of "Continual Learning with Pretrained Models" research. .
+- [awesome-nativescript](https://github.com/dyazincahya/awesome-nativescript) - A curated list of awesome plugins, and resources for NativeScript 8 or Newer.
 - [awesome-fingerprinting](https://github.com/embeddinglayer/awesome-fingerprinting) - A collection of browser fingerprinting projects, research, and resources.
 Intended as a way to aggregate research surrounding the subject.
 - [MY-COMPUTER-SCIENCE-CURRICULUM](https://github.com/farhankarim/MY-COMPUTER-SCIENCE-CURRICULUM) - This repository consists of free online courses you can take which are equivalent to a bachelors degree in Karachi.
 - [Unsupervised-Anomaly-Detection-in-Brain-MRI](https://github.com/FinnBehrendt/Unsupervised-Anomaly-Detection-in-Brain-MRI) - A Collection of Data sets and Approaches to UAD in Brain MRI.